 - Sambol – a traditional Sri Lankan condiment usually made with coconut, chilli, lime, garlic and onion

 - Local fruit – Sri Lanka is full of exotic fresh fruit.

-But ask for curries mild if you aren’t used to the spice
+But do ask for curries mild if you aren’t used to the spice

 I probably fall medium on the spice tolerance scale.
 I’m always adding chillis and hot sauce to my cooking and love a bit of heat, but there’s just a certain point where it feels like it’s burning my mouth too much and I can no longer taste the flavours.
 I hadn’t quite worked up my tolerance before Sri Lanka and did ask for my curries mild a few times.
 The first time I didn’t was brutal and I did struggle a bit to eat it (but it was still so tasty I tried my best!).